minomy13/basic-api/README.md

 ## TEST-MANUAL

 If you'd like to write unit tests, this is the right script for you!
-You can inform you about this here: [Jest](https://jestjs.io/docs/getting-started).
+You can inform you about this here: [Jest Unit Tests - Getting Started](https://jestjs.io/docs/getting-started).
 You have to name your test files like `filetotest.test.js`.
 Then you can run `npm run test-manual`.

+# CI

 **README will be finished in a few days.**